bioinformaticsdotca/EPI_2023/module4.md

 ---

 This step will take a few minutes to run for this reduced dataset.
-A dataset spanning a full genome will take several hours.
+A dataset spanning a full genome will take *several hours*.

 For your own datasets, make sure you have enough computing walltime to run the alignment.